FlerioEU/erc721-token-color/README.md

 To run the frontend: `npm run start`

+Potential extensions:
+---
++ Only the deployer of the contract can mint new tokens
++ Deployer can assign new minters
++ Frontend shows your own tokens in one section and tokens owned by other people in a different section to emphasize ownership

 Interesting links:
+---
 * ERC721 interface: http://erc721.org/
 * OpenZepplin library: https://github.com/OpenZeppelin/openzeppelin-contracts
 * Truffle suite: https://www.trufflesuite.com/